React.js

 React Router is a library used for handling navigation in React applications.
 It helps developers create multiple pages inside a single-page application.
 React Router supports dynamic routing and faster page transitions.
 It improves navigation and user experience in modern web applications.

-11. What is Conditional Rendering in React?
+11. What is an event in React?

 12. What is Event Handling in React?